Technivorm Moccamaster KBGV Select Review

 There are a lot of components to consider when cleaning the Moccamaster.
 It uses a paper filter, which makes disposing of grinds easy.
 Unfortunately, none of the brewer's components are dishwasher safe.
 Nor does the manual provide clear cleaning instructions.
 The carafe lid opens wide, necessary for cleaning the long spout in the center of the lid.
 To access the filter basket, you must remove the filter lid, water tank lid, and outlet arm.
 Long-term cleaning involves filling the water tank with descaling liquid and running a few brew cycles.
 This process was mostly hands-off and took about 25 minutes to complete.

 We brewed five back-to-back pots of coffee and measured water temperature stability, brew time, and flavor retention to test for the consistency metric.
 The Moccamaster averaged a temperature fluctuation of 2.5 degrees between consecutive brewing.
 This is a big fluctuation compared to more temperature stable models with a variation of only .47 degrees between batches.
 The Moccamster performs better in brew time consistency with a deviation of 2 seconds between brews.
 This brewer reviewed well in flavor retention, measuring very similar pH levels between freshly brewed coffee and 2 hours post brewing.

 The Moccamaster is one of the more costly brewers in our lineup.
 Unless you like its unique aesthetics, we don't feel that it is worth the investment.
-Many other models in our best coffee makers review costway less and make substantially better coffee.
+Many other models we tested costway less and make substantially better coffee.